wp-plugins/background-manager/readme.txt

 * GoDaddy 4GH Hosting: Visit GoDaddy's __Hosting Control Center__ -> __Content__ -> __Programming Languages__
 * HostGator: Add `Action application/x-hg-php53 /cgi-sys/php53` and `AddHandler application/x-hg-php53 .php` to the `.htaccess` file
 * Bluehost: Add `AddHandler application/x-httpd-php53 .php` to the `.htaccess` file (Note: may require a support request/ticket to enable PHP 5.3)

+= How do I translate Background Manager to another language? =

+Background Manager uses the same method as WordPress to translate text.
+A default .PO file has already been created and can be found at `/wp-content/plugins/background-manager/resources/l10n/default.po`.
+Once you are done editing it, export the .MO file into the same directory, giving it the locale as name.
+For example: `en_US.mo` for American English, or `en_NL.mo` for Dutch.